Discover China's highlights on a single tour

 Meet your group and Tour Manager at the Novotel Peace Hotel in Bejing, the rest of your day is free to begin your investigations of this captivating city.

-Today we visit the Giant Panda Breeding Research Institute, which is spread out over 200 acres and is now home to more than 100 of these magnificent creatures.
-The project allows us to see the Giant Panda, an incredibly enchanting and rare creature, at close quarters with almost uninterrupted views.
 Later we transfer to the station for the high-speed bullet train service to Chongqing, situated in the upper reaches of the Yangtze River.
-Here we board the luxury 5-Star Century river ship for our three night cruise along the Yangtze River, through the dramatic scenery of the Three Gorges.
+Here we board a local luxury 5-Star Century river ship for our three-night cruise along the Yangtze River and through the dramatic scenery of the Three Gorges.

 For this tour, we recommend arriving into Beijing Airport, which is approximately 15 miles from your first hotel.
 Our recommended departure airport is the Shanghai Airport, which is approximately 29 miles from your final hotel.